 Carer’s Allowance is the main benefit for carers and pays £67.60 a week.

 If you look after someone with a lot of care needs, you could be entitled to Carer’s Allowance.
-If you are receiving Universal Credit, you might be entitled to the carer element, even if you do not qualify for Carer’s Allowance.
+If you are receiving Universal Credit, you might be able to get the carer element, even if you do not qualify for Carer’s Allowance.

-If you are entitled to Carer’s Allowance, or the carer element of Universal Credit, you will not be affected by the benefit cap.
+If you get Carer’s Allowance, or the carer element of Universal Credit, you are not affected by the benefit cap.

-You might be able to get Carer’s Allowance if:
+You may be able to get Carer’s Allowance if:

 - you are aged 16 or over

 - you are caring for someone for at least 35 hours a week.